Skip to Content

 A soft white Sourdough Sandwich Bread that makes an amazing sandwich or a perfect slice of toast.
 No added yeast makes this a basic bread that you can bake every day.

-Our Overnight Sourdough Bread was the recipe that I developed and have continued to expand on ever since and continues to be the top recipe on our site.
+Our Overnight Sourdough Bread was the recipe that I developed and has continued to expand on ever since and continues to be the top recipe on our site.

-I never thought I would be using my sourdough starter for a sandwich bread!
+I never thought I would be using my sourdough starter for a sandwich bread or an amazing Pizza Crust!

 Lately, a lot of my friends have been finding it difficult to get dry yeast from their grocery store.
 I knew that our starter could be used in place of dry yeast.